Always dreamed about traveling to Bhutan? Read on for practical Bhutan travel tips and advice!

 Bhutanese currency is known as the Ngultrum, or the Nu for short.
 It is pegged to the Indian Rupee, so some places also accept small denomination INR notes.
-Otherwise, you can exchange money at banks or local shops – the rate is approximately US$1 to 60-65 Nu.
+Otherwise, you can exchange money at banks or local shops – the rate is approximately US$1 to 80 Nu as of September 2022.
 Banks will not accept your USD if it is crinkled or has any markings.
 The good news is, you don’t have to exchange much money as most things including entrance fees are included in your daily package already.
 You will only need enough petty cash for tips, beer/coffee, souvenirs, etc.

 There are ATMs in Bhutan, but only in the main towns, and they don’t always work.
 Visa is accepted at most hotels and bigger shops, but Mastercard/American Express are not widely accepted.

 Make sure you exchange your Nu back into USD or another currency before you leave – it isn’t accepted in many other countries.
 You’ll find the currency exchange counter at the arrivals hall of the airport, NOT the departures hall!
 We learned the hard way!

 Tipping in Bhutan

 Hotel and restaurant staff don’t tend to expect tips, though you may want to leave a small amount for the cleaning staff.
 Following industry norm in other countries, tipping the driver and guide is now commonly practiced though it is entirely at your discretion, and won’t be expected.
 Should you want to leave a tip for your guide and driver, Druk Asia recommendeds tipping US$3/day/person for the driver and US$5/day/person for the guide, or a flat US$100 for the guide and US$60 for the driver for an entire week-long trip.